GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 What does the EMILIA MCP server do?

-It adds a trust and accountability layer to AI agents over the Model Context Protocol: agents can verify Trust Receipts, check an entity’s trust profile before transacting, and — the flagship — require a named human to sign off before any irreversible action (releasing a payment, changing a record, deploying).
+It adds a trust and accountability layer to AI agents over the Model Context Protocol: agents can verify authorization receipts and passkey signoffs, and — the flagship — require a named human to sign off before any irreversible action (releasing a payment, changing a record, deploying).
+Rich trust-profile and policy-evaluation APIs require an authenticated EP API key.

 How do I install it?

 Add it to any MCP client (Claude Desktop, Cursor, Cline, Continue) in one line: command "npx" with args ["-y", "@emilia-protocol/mcp-server"].
-Public read tools need no key; set EP_API_KEY for write operations.
+Public verification tools need no key; set EP_API_KEY for rich trust APIs or write operations.

 How is this different from permissions or OAuth?

 Permissions gate access locally and leave no portable proof.
-EMILIA mints a signed, offline-verifiable Trust Receipt bound to the exact action and the named human who approved it — a credential a counterparty can verify without calling home.
+EMILIA mints a signed, offline-verifiable authorization receipt bound to the exact action and the named human who approved it — a credential a counterparty can verify without calling home.

 Is it open source?